simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``path`` **default:** . (current dir)

-It is possible to specify a list of directories to search into for the trace files (see :ref:`pf_trace`) by using this configuration item.
+It is possible to specify a list of directories to search in for the trace files (see :ref:`pf_trace`) by using this configuration item.
 To add several directory to the path, set the configuration item several times, as in ``--cfg=path:toto --cfg=path:tutu``